 One common cheap plant protein is corn or corn gluten.
 Be sure that if your pet food contains these ingredients, it also includes plenty of quality meat protein sources early on in the ingredient list as well.

 These sources of protein should be avoided.
 They do not contain adequate amino acids, or their amino acids have been altered for limited biological value.
 Foods that contain low-quality, cheap protein sources as primary protein sources are likely skimming in quality on other ingredients, too.

 Meat By-Products and Meals

-Meat and Bone Meal and other non-descriptive meat by-products are some of the lowest quality meat proteins available.
-Their high ash content is indicative of being difficult to digest and a low biological value.
+Meat, Bone Meal, and other non-descriptive meat by-products are some of the lowest-quality meat proteins available.
+Their high ash content indicates being difficult to digest and having a low biological value.